csaid/csaid.github.io/_posts/2024-02-11-the-respiratory-infection-experiment-to-end-all-respiratory-infection-experiments.md

 <div class="wrapper">
   <img src='/assets/2024_ventilation_experiment/fig_no_suscept.png' class="inner" style="position:relative border: #222 2px solid; max-width:80%;" >
   <div class="caption"> **Figure 2**: Simulated data and model fits showing the effect of strong ventilation designed to reduce viral concentration in the air by a factor of 10.
-Each point represents a donor.
+Each point represents the transmission rate for donor exposed to 10 recipients.
 Shaded region is the 95% credible interval.
   </div>
 </div>